-Do you ever get overwhelmed by the sheer amount of information you’re expected to juggle when it comes to your personal finances?
-With every piece of mail that comes through the front door you have a laundry list of questions.
-Should I shred that?
-(You probably should.)
-How did they get my address and information?
-(It’s shockingly available.)
+Do you ever get overwhelmed by your personal finance numbers?
+With every piece of mail that comes through the front door come so many questions.
+Should I shred that? (probably.)
+How did they get my address?
+(It’s everywhere.)
 Should I take them up on any of their offers?
 (Hard to say, more research needed.)

 Personal finance is a sticky subject.
-In same families, it’s considered taboo to talk about it at all outside the home.
+In some families, it’s considered taboo to talk about it at all outside the home.
 This can make the learning process so much more difficult both as a child and as an adult.
-How do we learn what’s a good investment for our retirement accounts (when we first get one in our 20’s, if we’re lucky) when everyone else is so tight-lipped?
+How do we learn when everyone else is so tight-lipped?

 The first place to start with personal finance is simply drawing up a list of the things you didn’t know you need to know.
-It can be a little overwhelming, but once you have it all written down you can go about filling in all the blanks slowly but surely.
-Brace yourself, it may mean making phone calls, setting phone reminders for following up and finding out some hard truths.
-But once you have it all in hand, you can go about making sure you have the best situation possible for yourself (and you family, if you have one of those at this point).
+It can be a little overwhelming, but once you have it all written down you can go about filling in all the blanks.

 Your Cost of Living

-You’ve probably heard in the news about how costs of living are rising around the country.
-What does that mean, exactly?
-For many people and families, the cost of living generally includes rent or a mortgage, the costs of car ownership and food.
+For most, cost of living generally includes rent or a mortgage, utilities, the costs of transportation and food.
 Of course, that’s just the basics.
-Anything that’s a fixed and required cost falls into this category.
+Anything that’s a fixed and required cost in your life falls into this category, like necessary medications.

 In the long run, you’ll want to know what your daily, weekly, monthly and annual fixed costs are so that you can budget for them.
 That will allow you to compare these numbers to your income.
 A common personal finance mistake is to forget to budget for annual or 6-month expenses (like your car insurance, for example).